 The “public interest” is a political concept that’s regularly trotted out along with other democratic principles such as transparency and accountability.
 And, like transparency and accountability, it’s difficult to pin down exactly what it means.

-Former NSW Ombudsman Chris Wheeler has pointed out:
+Deputy NSW Ombudsman Chris Wheeler has pointed out:

 … while it is one of the most used terms in the lexicon of public administration, it is arguably the least defined and least understood … identifying or determining the appropriate public interest in any particular case is often no easy task.